abertschi/flash-on-visit/README.md

 Check out [./client/README.md](client/README.md) for installation instructions.

 ### Credits
-Thanks to these amazing people
+Thanks to these amazing people:
--
--
--
+- TODO: Icons, LEDManager

 ## Integrate on your website
 Perform an HTTP GET request on `http://213.136.81.179:3004/channels/<channel>` where `<channel>` is an identifier for your website.
 The most straigth forward approach to do that is to include the following script tag into the head of your website.